Solution-Focused Violence Prevention Training

 Instructors and Authors

 The Institute for Solution-Focused Therapy provides customized staff training designed to address the unique needs and goals of mental health, human service, medical, and educational organizations.
-If you are interested in scheduling a time to discuss staff training options for your workplace, simply fill out and return this short form and our Director Dr. Anne Lutz will contact you to set up a Zoom consultation.
+If you are interested in scheduling a time to discuss staff training options for your workplace, simply fill out and return this short form, and our Director, Dr. Anne Lutz, will contact you to set up a Zoom consultation.

 Join our mailing list